Suspect dead in Texas after 8 people are killed at 3 locations in Joliet, Illinois

 Deputies walked to a house and knocked on the door, Jungles said.
 When they received no response, they knew the people who lived in a house across the street were related to those living in the first house, Jungles said.

-Upon going to the house across the street, the deputies found blood.
-They entered the house to look for injured people.
+The deputies found blood as they entered the houses to look for injured people.

-Ultimately, five people were found dead in one house, two in the other, Jungles said.
+Ultimately, five people were found dead in one house at 2225 W. Acres Rd., and two were found dead in the other at 2212 W. Acres Rd., the sheriff's office said.

 "I've been a policeman 25 years," Evans said.
 "This is probably the worst crime scene I've ever been associated with."